Making dispersed data meaningful and accessible.

-The Connected Health Interoperability Platform includes pre-built, standards-based data connections for widely used EHRs, devices, and applications.
+Health Stack includes pre-built, standards-based data connections for widely used EHRs, devices, and applications.

 Just as importantly, the platform is ready for the next generation of health data.
 Its flexibility and use of industry-accepted data standards give it the power to easily integrate data from emerging sources such as wearables, patient-reported outcomes, and the ever-expanding Internet of Things (IoT).

 A suite of microservices – providing functionality such as collaboration/messaging, analytics, and video/telehealth – will allow application developers to embed standard features and interactions across multiple apps on the platform.

 These microservices will speed the development process, and will also benefit end users by allowing them to use familiar tools in multiple applications.
 A physician, for example, will be able to use a single messaging interface as they communicate with patients across several different apps.

 Semantic interoperability allows different systems to seamlessly exchange data while preserving its meaning.
 This is one of the most challenging pieces of the health data puzzle, and is one that we continue to invest in as Health Stack evolves.